Emotional Broos says Mzansi has given him the most love in his 55-year career

 “And we must remember that Africa has 52 countries, but only 10 will be going there, and Bafana Bafana will be a part of it.

 “We were one of the first teams to qualify for the World Cup, and the final match at the Mbombela Stadium [against Rwanda] just demonstrated the amount of love and support people have for this Bafana Bafana team.

-So, we wish all the players, the technical team and staff all the best.
+“So, we wish all the players, the technical team and the staff all the best.
 We know they will make us proud.”

 Broos will announce his final 26-member squad on Wednesday night at the Union Buildings in Tshwane, where President Cyril Ramaphosa will host them for a send-off dinner.